-"strong opposition" to the motion, the DEC а In alluded respondent's "material investigator to misrepresentations" to us, namely, that respondent had not been served with the complaint.
+"strong opposition" the motion, DEC to respondent's investigator alluded "material to misrepresentations" to us, namely, that respondent had not been served with the complaint.
 The investigator asserted that to him, too, respondent had lied.
-When, on October 16, 2009, the conversation with respondent, investigator had а phone respondent denied having received the complaint.
+When, on October 16, 2009, the phone conversation with respondent, investigator had respondent denied having received the complaint.
 According to the investigator, he was "astounded" by respondent's statement, given the clear evidence of personal service on respondent.